espocrm/documentation/docs/development/coding-rules.md

     private $someDependency;

-    // Here we can inject additional dependencies that would problematic if we extended the base class. public function __construct(BaseChecker $baseChecker, SomeDependency $someDependency)
+    // Here we can inject additional dependencies that would be problematic
+    // if we extended the base class. public function __construct(BaseChecker $baseChecker, SomeDependency $someDependency)
     {
         $this->baseChecker = $baseChecker;